-* Bill Clinton Raped Juanita Broaddrick: As also documented at ShadowGov.com, Bill Clinton's rape of Juanita Broaddrick was an event that "in fact took place" wrote the Wall Street Journal.
-Hear also Bob's interview with Juanita's friend nurse Norma Rogers who found Broaddrick wounded and in tears shortly after the assault, and with Congressman Bob Barr, the U.S. House Manager who impeached president Bill Clinton.
+* Bill Clinton Raped Juanita Broaddrick: A long time coming, Bob Enyart, who organized Clinton Rapist protests in 145 cities from Auckland, New Zealand to Martha's Vineyard, interviews the victim.
+As documented at ShadowGov.com, Bill Clinton's rape of Juanita Broaddrick was an event that "in fact took place" wrote the Wall Street Journal.
+After hearing Juanita on today's broadcast, the consider listening to Bob's interview with her friend nurse Norma Rogers who found Broaddrick wounded and in tears shortly after the assault, and Bob's interview with Congressman Bob Barr, the U.S. House Manager who impeached president Bill Clinton.

 * Bill Wasn't the First Man that Hillary Helped Get Away with Rape: Update: Alana Goodman of the Washington Free Beacon reports: